charliecalvert/CloudNotes/Assignments/AngularDirectives.md

 'public/components/angular-mocks/angular-mocks.js',
 ```

-Now add in some code that will set things up so we can:
+Now add code to **spec/test-basic.js** that will set things up so we can:

 - Load the **elfApp** module from **control.js**
 - Load the **MainController** from **control.js**